 The bell rang and when they walked out of the lunchroom, Brent stopped them.

 “I couldn’t help noticing you came home really late last night.”

 He raised a brow, “I also saw who you were with.”

 Kane scoffed, “And?
-Last time I checked, who I walk with has nothing to do with you.”
+The last time I checked, who I walk with has nothing to do with you.”

-Brent let out a humorless laugh, “You’re kidding, right?
+Brent let out a humourless laugh, “You’re kidding, right?
 Hanging out with the geeks that I can still understand.
 But hanging around with a killer?
 That’s a bit much.”